MartinDM/martindm.uk/src/now/now.md

 ---
-layout: layouts/post.njk
+layout: layouts/base.njk
 title: Now
-templateClass: tmpl-post
+templateClass: tmpl-page
+subtitle: Updated Oct 2019
 eleventyNavigation:
   key: Now
   order: 2
 ---

-**Updated: Oct 2019**

-Day-to-day: Snr Front-end Engineer at Kainos in Birmingham.
+Day-to-day: Snr Front-end Engineer at Kainos in Birmingham. 🙋‍♂️

 ### Projects 👨🏼‍💻

 Recently finished working with Cambridge-based Telensa, building a front-end for their [Urban Data Project](https://urbandataproject.org) subscriber platform, and Angular data-visualisation project.

-Was lucky enough to visit Gdansk-based colleagues on this project which was a fantasic learning and team-building experience.
+Was lucky enough to visit Gdansk-based colleagues on this project which was a fantastic learning and team-building experience.

 Currently experiencing something of a departure from my normal front-end work by making a utility in Node to parse a JSON schema into ES6.